 Another thing that sucks is that there's no choice over download speed - though that's really just the nature of the beast when you pick a 4G provider.
 Still, it'd be nice if you could upgrade your package to a faster one if you need it, or downgrade to a slower one if you're on a budget.

-That's a good speed - it's around the same as what you get with most basic fibre optic packages.
+Relish lists average speeds of 20Mb in London and 24Mb in Swindon.
+Decent enough speeds - around the same as what you may get from most basic fibre optic packages.
 The only problem is that you can't guarantee what speed your connection will actually be.

 At the moment, most Relish customers say they do indeed receive decent speeds, so that's good.
 However, as the service gets more and more popular, your connection could get slower.